open-cognition/ai-mri/README.md

 - `Anthropic Workbench`
 - `Google AI Studio`
 - `OpenAI Playground`

-Designed for Anthropic Workbench.
-Compatible with Google AI Studio, OpenAI Playground, and OpenRouter.
+- `OpenRouter`

 Compile experimental designs and elicit hypothese directly from live frontier models with chat or API-level access.
-Simply add the AI MRI as a variable/test case to use Anthropics *Evaluate* feature or paste directly into the system context, and begin systematic research.
+Simply add the AI MRI as a variable/test case to use Anthropic`s *Evaluate* feature or paste directly into the system context and begin systematic research.

 When complete, click on the "Get code" button to generate a sample using Anthropic's Python and Typescript SDKs: